-The corporate auditors attend the Board of Directors meetings and Management Conference meetings to verify the appropriate and fair deliberation of directors, and also performs thorough audits in collaboration with accounting auditors, the Internal Audit Department and corporate auditors of subsidiaries.
+The Board of Corporate Auditors consists of two corporate auditors and two outside corporate auditors.
+Each corporate auditor attends important meetings such as the Board of Directors meetings and Management Conference meetings to verify the appropriate and fair deliberation of directors, and also conducts thorough audits in collaboration with accounting auditors, the Internal Audit Department and corporate auditors of subsidiaries.

 Q5 What other mechanisms are there to ensure transparency and objectivity?

 We presently have special committees, such as the Nomination Advisory Committee, the Compensation Advisory Committee and the Disclosure Committee, to ensure transparency and objectivity.

 The Nomination Advisory Committee and the Compensation Advisory Committee, both chaired by outside directors, ensure higher transparency and objectivity in the appointment of directors and executive officers, and the setting of their remuneration by giving careful deliberation to committee issues prior to presentation to the Board of Directors.